In this article, we will be having a look at the different ways to perform a string equals check in Python.

 False

-Python ‘!=’ operator can also be used to perform a string equals check in python.
+Python ‘!=’ operator can also be used to perform a string equals check.
+Its return value is the opposite of the return value obtained using the ‘=’ operator.

 Syntax: